YinHK-gameDev/unity-learn/physics/collider/README.md

 ### Static colliders
 You can add colliders to a GameObject without a Rigidbody component to create floors, walls and other motionless elements of a Scene.
 These are referred to as **static colliders**.

+Static colliders can interact with dynamic colliders but since they don’t have a Rigidbody, they don’t move in response to collisions.

 > A static collider is a GameObject that has a Collider but **no Rigidbody**.
 For motionless gameobject(**死物**), its collider is static collider(**no rigid body**)

 ### Dynamic colliders